The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn: Results

 The extent of metal enrichment can be studied through quasar spectra and recent observations have pushed back the redshift limits to $z \sim 5$--$6$.
 As one example, \citet{becker_evolution_2019} presents a survey of 74 systems between $z = 3.2 - 6.5$ with O I $\lambda1302$ absorption with equivalent width $W > 0.05$ \AA. \citeauthor{becker_evolution_2019} present constraints on $dN/dX$ at $z = 5.7-6.5$, with $dN/dX = 0.421$, shown on the left panel of Figure \ref{fig:EW}.
 On the right panel, we compare to the combined detections of CIV absorbers along sightlines to quasars in \citet{becker_high-redshift_2009} and \citet{ryan-weber_intergalactic_2006}.

 We see that all of our normal galaxy models fill a sufficient volume to explain the current observations of OI and CIV line number densities at $z \sim 5-6$.
 Typically we overproduce the lines by an order of magnitude or so, which is not surprising in light of our very optimistic assumptions of a uniform metal distribution and that all atoms are in the appropriate ionic state.
-We conclude that our estimates are consistent with the current observations, but future data and better models of the connection between wind bubbles and absorbers are needed to make any stronger conclusions.
+Nevertheless, the observations are below the upper limits predicted by the simplified models presented here, and thus they do not contradict the current theory.
+However, future data and better models of the connection between wind bubbles and absorbers are needed to make any stronger conclusions.

 We also find that absorbers from the Pop III model are rare except at the highest redshifts.
 Thus, although they may contribute to a low-level enriched background, they cannot explain the observed systems at $z \sim 5-6$.
 This would remain true even if we treated them as more energetic pair instability supernovae: the metal yields can be larger, but the increased explosion energies dilute them significantly.